gmngmstr/CSELv2/Modifications.md

 - Changed index to the location of the scoring engine and indexD to the location of the Desktop
 - Added an option to auto fill Desktop location and altered the manual input to only take user name
 - Added update period checker option
+- Removed about 90% of the variables and converted them all to a dynamic system
+- Rearranged def for easier read
+- Added addToFrame2-5 and addOptionMenu, addTextBox, and addTextLable for dynamicaly adding options to chose from
+- Added positionFrames and setEntry def
+- Reconfigured the tally def to acomdate new system
+- Reconfigured the saveConfig for new system and removed writeToSave
+- Reconfigured loadSave for new system
+- Reconfigured vuln class to take fewer entries for easier reading
+- Removed load button and auto loaded config on launch
+- Moved grid assigment to reduce variable count and line count
+- Added addAdmin option
+- Added updateAutoInstall option
+- Added a score report generator

 ## List of modifications to payload
 - Fixed score totaler